GuruDevOp7884/GuruDevOp7884/README.md

 # About me

-   I've recently started to learn how to program, i've always liked programing since i was a kid but i didn't know where to start, so i started a graduation in Analysis and systems development in - Pontifícia universidade católica de Minas Gerais - PUC
+   Passionate about software development, majoring in Systems Analysis and Development, I am always open to new challenges.
+I find it easy to work in a team and develop good interpersonal relationships, I work with planning, focus and collaborative sense.

-- 🔭 I’m currently unemployed
+Basic proficiency with C#, .NET, ASPNET Core MVC, SQL, HTML, CSS and JavaScript always willing to study new technologies and increase my field of knowledge.

-- 🌱 Learning and searching about web development
+- 🔭 I’m currently working as a intern on web development
-- 🧐 I'm looking for a internship in software development
+- 🌱 Always learning something new
-- 😄 I love programing and learning
+- 😄 I love programing